Register Now

 As noted by Modern Retail, however, grocery stores need to treat digital price tags cautiously — Walmart’s recent announcement of the shift to digital tags came with pushback over concerns the company might adopt a surge pricing model that could negatively impact consumers.

-One way for grocery companies to make the most of personalization is by using artificial intelligence (AI).
+One way for grocery companies to make the most of personalization is by using AI.

-AI commerce capabilities can suggest new products for buyers based on both their purchase and browsing history, and then send these suggestions via emails, texts, or physical mailers.
+AI commerce capabilities can suggest new products for buyers based on their purchase and browsing history, geography, and more, and then send these suggestions via various channels, including right on PDPs.

 The robots have arrived — and they’re absolutely fantastic at packing groceries.
 By equipping fulfillment facilities with picking and packing robots, brands can save time and money in getting customers’ orders ready.